wp-plugins/woocommerce-admin-theme-for-shop-manager/readme.txt

 Post / Blog - Renamed as Blog<br />
 Link<br />
 Seperator4 - Website Design<br />
-Widgets - Widget Page (All the widgets are renamed from woocommerce to Eshopbox)<br />
+Widgets - Widget Page (All the widgets are renamed from woocommerce to My Shop)<br />
 Menus - All the menus used in the Website<br />
 Header - Change Logo Image<br />
 Background - Change Backgorund Color of  the website.<br />
-Seperato5 - Eshopbox Extend<br />
+Seperato5 - My Shop Extend<br />
 List Of Plugins

 Note: Seperators are not clickable.

-7. All the Existance of woocommerce is replaced with Eshopbox.
+7. All the Existance of woocommerce is replaced with My Shop.
 8. Header Right Menu Settings Button redirects to woocommerce settings page where all the main menus are replaced with the sub menus of Woocommerce Settings.
 Back to Dashboard - Link for main dashboard
 General - Woocommerce Settings Page